Fanchengyan/data-downloader/docs/source/Tutorials/base/gpm.rst

 1. Finding Data
 ---------------

-You can find and download data on GES DISC: https://disc.gsfc.nasa.gov/datasets?keywords=GPM&page=1
+You can find and download GPM data on GES DISC: https://disc.gsfc.nasa.gov/datasets?keywords=GPM&page=1

 Many datasets are now available on the GPM official website.
 To quickly locate data, we can use filtering options such as ``Measurement``, ``Project``, ``Spatial Resolution``, etc.